MicrosoftDocs/powerapps-docs/powerapps-docs/teams/inspection-architecture.md

 1. A new inspection form can be created by selecting the **+ New Inspection Form** button above the **galForms** gallery.

-1. After selecting the **+ New Inspection Form** button, the value of the **gblAddForm** variable is set to true and the **colChecklistSteps**, **colChecklistStepsOutput1** and **colChecklistStepsImage** collections are cleared.
+1. After selecting the **+ New Inspection Form** button, the value of the **gblAddForm** variable is set to true and the **colChecklistSteps**, **colChecklistStepsOutput1, and **colChecklistStepsImage** collections are cleared.

 1. As the value of the **gblAddForm** is true, a new inspection form is displayed to the user.

 1. A new checklist step can be added by selecting the **+ Add Step** button.

-1. A new checklist step is added with the title, location types, checklist steps and the reference image being blank.
+1. A new checklist step is added with the title, location types, checklist steps, and the reference image being blank.

-1. The action button values are by default set to Pass, Fail and N/A. These values can be modified as required.
+1. The action button values are by default set to Pass, Fail, and N/A. These values can be modified as required.

 1. The N/A option can be hidden if desired by using the **Step Unhide** button (**imgNAStepUnhide**).
 This button updates the **colChecklistStepsOutput1** collection for this step and updates the **gblStepChanged** value to true.